yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/publish/index.md

 <hr>

-Continue to read [publish-web.md] to start learning about the workflow of cross-platform releasing.
+Continue on to read about [publish-web.md].